-Anna Watts is the Founder of the Celebration of Birth Doula Academy.
-Anna is a Childbirth Educator, Doula Trainer and Counsellor, she has been working with pregnant and birthing women and families for over 28 years and established the Sacred Birth Doula Training in 2011.
+The Celebration of Birth Doula Academy was founded by Anna Watts, Childbirth Educator, Doula Trainer and Counsellor, she has been working with pregnant and birthing women and families for over 30 years and established the Sacred Birth Doula Training in 2011; followed by the Sacred Beginnings Postnatal Doula Training.
 Guest teachers with a wide range of expertise in the area of women’s health join Anna during the trainings and also provide student mentoring.

 An academy is an association or organisation intended to protect and develop an art, science, language or to pass on skills in a particular area of expertise.
 The Celebration of Birth Doula Academy holds the vision for educating, protecting and developing sacred birthing and post-partum practices through the training of doulas to support women, babies and families during the transformational time of becoming parents.